fzi-forschungszentrum-informatik/Lanelet2/lanelet2_maps/README.md

 ### LineStrings
 LineStrings are transformed to OSM *Ways*.

+### Polygons
+Polygons are OSM *Ways* as well but are identified by a tag *area=yes*.
+Start point = end point is not sufficient and also not necessary.

 ### Lanelets
 Lanelets are represented as OSM *relations* with a tag `type=lanelet`.
 The right bound is a relation with role `right`, the left bound is a role with role `left`, the centerline (if present) is a relation with role `centerline` and all regulatory elements are relations with the role `regulatory_element`.